 Lighthouse has a few basic components that you need to be aware of:

-• Queries are how you can filter data for Teams and Projects
+- Queries are how you can filter data for Teams and Portfolios

 The following chart shows those building blocks and how they interact.